Frederik X: Crown Prince Frederik's Foundation

 The purpose of the foundation is to provide financial assistance to students of social policy and sciences, for one year's study at Harvard.
 It also provides financial support for scientific expeditions, particularly to foreign parts of the world, such as Greenland and the Faroe Islands, and sports purposes, including those with a particularly social aspect.

 Titles, styles, honours and arms

 Titles and styles

-Frederik was originally styled "His Royal Highness Prince Frederik of Denmark".
-On the accession of his mother on 14 January 1972, he became known as "His Royal Highness The Crown Prince of Denmark".
-The title Count of Monpezat was added when his mother created it for her male-line descendants.
+Until his mother's accession to the throne, Frederik was styled "His Royal Highness Prince Frederik of Denmark"; at that point, he became known as "His Royal Highness The Crown Prince of Denmark".
+When Margrethe II created the title count of Monpezat for her male-line descendants on 29 April 2008, Frederik became known as "His Royal Highness The Crown Prince of Denmark, Count of Monpezat".

-Since his accession on 14 January 2024, he has been styled "His Majesty The King, Count of Monpezat".
+Since his accession, he has been styled "His Majesty The King, Count of Monpezat".

 Honours

 The King has received a number of honours.

 One of the more surprising honours he has received is the special honour from the Danish Red Cross.
 Normally, this accolade is only given to former presidents of the Danish Red Cross, but a special exception was made for the king on this occasion.